siddii/angular-feeds/README.md

 angular-feeds
 =============
 ## Introduction
-Angular Feeds is a angular module intended for working with Atom, RSS feeds easier.
-It internally uses Google Feeds API.
+Angular Feeds renders Atom, RSS and Media feeds simple HTML markup.
-However, it is upto the developer if you need to use some other feed parsers.
+It internally uses [Google Feeds](https://developers.google.com/feed/) Google Feeds for reading & parsing feeds and comes with default template for displaying feed content.
+You can also configure it to use a different template of your choice.